ltcnodes/node-interface/README.md

     # apt-get install apache2 libapache2-mod-php php-curl

+For CentOS, RHEL, etc.. you should be able to use:

+   # yum install httpd php

 For other distros, there are a lot of awesome tutorials online you can check.

 ### [Installing](#installing)